SamEdwardes/spacypdfreader/docs/parsers.md

     💁‍♂️ Would you like to see another parser added?
 Please submit an issue on [GitHub](https://github.com/SamEdwardes/spaCyPDFreader/issues/new/choose) and the maintainer will look into adding support.

+!!! tip

+    Parsing big PDFs can be slow.
+For example, parsing a 166 page PDF document on an M1 mac took 166 seconds.
+If you are working with larger documents try breaking them into smaller documents and use multiprocessing.

 ## Comparison of built in parsers

 All PDF to text parsers have their tradeoffs.
 The table below summaries the pros and cons of the built in parsers.